► Volvo’s electrified offshoot

 Polestar CEO Ingenlath has indicated the Polestar 3 will be priced somewhere between the 1 and the 2.

-The Polestar 4 hasn’t been officially announced yet, but sources suggest the recent Precept concept is our first look at the Polestar 4.
-The largest departure from Volvo’s styling yet, the Precept builds on the themes of the first cars but goes bigger and bolder; Gothenberg’s Thor’s hammer headlights have been split, while new features such as the sensor-filled SmartZone and roof-mounded Lidar get their debut.
+The Polestar 5 hasn’t been officially revealed yet, but the recent Precept concept is our first look at the Polestar 5.
+The largest departure from Volvo’s styling yet, the 5 will build on the themes of the first two cars but go bigger and bolder.

-‘Precept is a declaration, a vision of what Polestar stands for and what makes the brand relevant,’ said Ingenlath.
+‘Precept is a declaration, a vision of what Polestar stands for and what makes the brand relevant,’ said Ingenlath of the concept which inspires the 5.
 ‘The car is a response to the clear challenges our society and industry face.’